No Effect Until Death

 You Can Change Your Mind at Any Time

 Life changes.
 Relationships shift.
-Beneficiary designations should keep pace.
-Arizona law makes this easy by allowing any sole owner, or all surviving co-owners, to cancel or update the beneficiary designation at any time.
+Arizona law lets any sole owner, or all surviving co-owners, cancel or update the beneficiary at any time.

 A registration of a security in beneficiary form may be canceled or changed at any time by the sole owner or all then surviving owners without the consent of the beneficiary.

-A.R.S. § 14-6306(B)The beneficiary does not need to agree, does not need to be notified, and has no power to block the change.
-This flexibility is one of the key advantages of TOD registration.
+A.R.S. § 14-6306(B)The beneficiary does not need to agree or be notified.
+This flexibility is a key advantage of TOD registration.
 It gives you a probate-avoidance tool without locking you into a decision.
-That said, it is important to review your designations regularly, especially after major life events like a marriage, divorce, birth of a child, or death of a previously named beneficiary.